Research

 Machine Ethics & AI Alignment

 How can we build AI agents that are sensitive and responsive to normative reasons?
-My work on machine ethics moves beyond simple rule-following toward architectures where moral considerations are genuinely integrated into decision-making.
+Our work on machine ethics and AI alignment moves beyond simple rule-following toward architectures where moral considerations are genuinely integrated into decision-making — touching questions of AI safety along the way.

-I also work on the conceptual foundations of AI alignment, distinguishing it from adjacent fields (AI ethics, AI safety) and analyzing different alignment strategies.
+We also work on the conceptual foundations of AI alignment and AI safety, distinguishing them from adjacent fields (AI ethics, governance) and analyzing different alignment strategies.
+For a longer exposition of the ideas behind this work, see my essay The Need for Normative World Models for Real Alignment (work in progress).

 Key publications: